ckfinder/ckfinder-symfony-bundle/README.md

 CKFinder 3 Bundle for Symfony
 ===============================

-This repository contains the CKFinder 3 bundle for Symfony 3+.
+This repository contains the CKFinder 3 bundle for Symfony 6+.
-If you're looking for bundle for Symfony 2, please refer [here](https://github.com/ckfinder/ckfinder-symfony2-bundle).
+If you're looking for bundle for older version of Symfony, please use [version 3](https://github.com/ckfinder/ckfinder-symfony-bundle/tree/v3.x.x).

 ## Installation